Let’s face it, everything about Texas is BIG! The sheer size of this state can make it overwhelming to pick out the hotspots to visit.

 Over in Fort Worth, you can experience a taste of the Old West at the famous Fort Worth Stockyards National Historic District.
 This Texas landmark hosts the world’s only twice-daily cattle drive.
 Additionally, you’ll find more than 100 new shopping, dining, and entertainment venues right on-site.

 Just minutes away is the Fort Worth Zoo, boasting a wild, fun-filled adventure that the whole family can enjoy.
-Another must-see attraction in this area is the AT&T Stadium.
-And fun fact: this home of the Dallas Cowboys football team is also the world’s largest domed structure!
+Another must-see attraction in this area is the AT&T Stadium, home of the Dallas Cowboys football team and the world’s largest domed structure!
 Plus, AT&T Stadium doubles as an art museum with contemporary artwork and architecture to enjoy.

 The City of West